flamelily-bluescsi/bluescsi/v23dprintdb25mini2.md

   - print
 ---

-##### 🇬🇧🇪🇺 DB25 Mini Case 3D Print V2 (Option 2) 🇬🇧🇪🇺
+##### 🇬🇧🇪🇺 DB25 Mini Case 3D Print V2 🇬🇧🇪🇺

 {% include carousel4.html %}

 Please view [3D Print Information Page](/print) for purchasing 3D prints separately.
 This is to purchase 3D prints when purchasing a BlueSCSI device at the same time as postage is included.
-This is the second option case for the V2 DB25 Mini BlueSCSI.
+This is the case for the V2 DB25 Mini BlueSCSI.
 This helps protect the V2 DB25 Mini BlueSCSI externally.
 For the 2024.01a board revision ONLY.
-This case is a slide fit design and is much studier than the standard case
+This case is a slide fit design and quite sturdy.

 * 3D PLA print (fossil grey)
 * Fits ONLY the 2024.01a Mini DB25 version